 "My wife and I have stayed at this suberb, rustic resort 7 times over the last 4 years!
 We had our honeymoon in the Mahaba hut.
 We have now also been there with my stepdaughter.
 We have also recommended it to our relatives and friends - 4 different couples have all gone and come back truly impressed.
 The Zanzibarian staff are wonderfully welcoming and go to great lenghts to make every stay just perfect.
 We have stayed in other resorts on this island - but this one is the most relaxing and welcoming.
 As a result I was shocked to read the very negative comment from irish2108 about losing their money - I tried to contact them to find out what truly happened, but they do not respond.
 I can only say that our experience (and all our friends) has only been the exact opposite of theirs!
 I continue to recommend this reort to all my friends."

 - Travel date: 18th June 2007

 Lovely small-medium hotel and friendly staff

 "Me and my wife were delighted to have found this lovely hotel in the north of Zanzibar, it made our week long stay a time to remember.
 The hotel is layed-out in front of the Indian Ocean, in a green and lush garden with direct access to the beach and a beautiful swimming pool with a palm tree inside it, must be seen.
 The rooms are well proportioned, well decorated, with balconies overlooking the sea and the gardens, and very comfortable and clean.
 It is also worth mentioning the staff because of their friendliness, we always got a smile and even learned some kiswahili from them.
 Top recommendation for those seeking a relaxed holiday in the tropics with plenty of activities to enjoy.
 Thanks Mnarani!"

 - Travel date: 23rd May 2007

 Do Not Stay Here!!!
 Front Desk Stole Money From Us

 "We decided to stay here as we negotiated a reduced rate ($30 per night).
 Initially we were satisfied with the room, property and restaurant, although the hotel was very quiet.
 However, we kept our money and travellers cheques behind the front desk in a locked bag in the safe as advised and when we arrived back in Stone Town and carefully checked how much we had left, we discovered that $150 in travellers cheques and $200 USD in cash had disappeared in the time that we had been staying there.
 We reported it to the police, and they filed a police report but didnt seem very interested in following it up.
+DO NOT STAY HERE!!!"

 - Travel date: 17th May 2007

 - Travel date: 15th January 2007

 Beautiful location run by incompetent staff

 - Travel date: 26th September 2006

 "We booked this hotel on the basis of a good write up in a couple of guides, but were immediately dissappointed.
 The rooms were damp and we were greeted by a can of insecticide when we entered the small room.
 After the first night both my wife and I were covered in bed-bug (not mosquito as we were very careful using DEET and a mosquito net) bites.
 We were then upgraded to a larger room, but soon found out that all of the mattresses were covered in mould.
 The general cleanliness was poor with swarms of dead insects everywhere.
 The quality of the food was also poor.
 The only redeeming factor was the swimming pool.
 It certainly was not worth the $84 per night that we paid."

 - Travel date: 14th September 2006

 Simple and over-priced